Why Efficient Food Control Systems are Necessary

 HACCP refers to a management system where food safety is addressed by way of analysis and control of chemical, biological and physical hazards derived from production of raw materials, handling and procurement to manufacturing, distributions and eventual consumption of the finished goods.
 HACCP can be used as a preventive strategy to not only food safety but also chemical, biological and physical hazards in production activities that are deemed to make the finished products to be unsafe, It establishes measures that are aimed at reducing such risks to a level that is considered safe (Food and Drug Administration, 2007, 2).
 It is because of this that HACCP is considered as preventive measure that is capable of preventing hazards instead of focusing such measures on finished products.
 Individuals, authorities or organizations could use this system at all stages of the food chain.
 This is from food production, preparation processes such as packaging , distribution and so on.
 For instance, the United States Department of Agriculture (USDA) and the Food and Drug Administration claim that their compulsory HACCP programs for meat and juice have been an effective strategy in protecting the public health and the general food safety in the country.
 USDA is responsible for regulating Meat HACCP systems while FDA is mandated to regulate juice and seafood.
 In other industries, the use of HACCP is voluntary.

 HACCP has been increasingly identified globally as an effective instrument for adapting conventional inspection techniques to the modern food safety systems that are science based.
 This tool, which is based on risk analysis and assessment enables both the government and organization leaders to efficiently allocate their resources in establishing and auditing food production practices that are safe.
 The HACCP Alliance was initially established purposely for the safety of poultry industries and U.S meat.
-Presently, the HCCP members has spread to other industries and professional bodies (International HACCP Alliance, 2014, 1).
+Presently, the HCCP members has spread to other industries and professional bodies.

 The application of HACCP can be extended to other industries other than food.
 For instance, it can be extended to other industries such as pharmaceuticals, cosmetics and so on.
 In effect, this technique seeks to plan unsafe practices that are science based.
 However, it differs from the traditional approach of sort and produce and quality control methods that are not focused at preventing hazardous occurrences, but are only aimed at identifying them at the end of the process.
 HACCP emphasizes on the health and safety issues of a particular product and not necessarily the quality of that product.
-However, the principals of HACCP forms the basis of the majority of food safety and quality assurance systems (American Society for Quality, 2007, 2).
+However, the principals of HACCP forms the basis of the majority of food safety and quality assurance systems.

 Under HCCP, food processors are expected to document the HCCP plans as well as corrective or preventive measures on ensuring safety on their food productions.
 They should also be able to present such documentation to food and drug administration when requested to do so.
 These records should also be maintained for a specific period.

 To effectively and efficiently comply with such mandates, food processors should use management systems of food security that will facilitate control of electronic documentation and signatures.
 Such systems may include checklists, workflow management functions, standard operating procedures, critical control paint alarms among others.
 They will also enable the statistical process controls, easy collection of quality data and charting.
 Effective management of food safety will not only facilitate compliance in these, but will also automate data management processes that may otherwise necessitate manual interventions.
-These measures will save a substantial amount of costs as well as improve on productivity (National Food Service Institute, 2013, 2).
+These measures will save a substantial amount of costs as well as improve on productivity.

-Effective documentation and general managerial procedures besides good resource management is an effective strategy for implementing the FSMS (ISO 22000).
+Effective documentation and general managerial procedures besides good resource management is an effective strategy for implementing the FSMS.
 For the food firms to efficiently implement FSMS systems, they have to put their focus and efforts in strengthening their internal documentations systems, resource planning and management and realization of safe products to facilitate improvements as well as effective implementation of FSMS.

 Traceability and Recall Management

-With the number of recalls and audits is significantly rising, food processors are expected to track all food ingredients right from receipt through the finished goods and delivery , including the one up and one back in the supply chain.
+With the number of recalls and audits significantly rising, food processors are expected to track all food ingredients right from receipt through the finished goods and delivery , including the one up and one back in the supply chain.
 This capability is in most cases considered as a pedigree to the usage of product genealogy.
 With the use of FMSSs, food control processes that are incorporated can immediately address any quality related issues.
-If a quality related problem is identified or suspected, then it can be dealt with accordingly (Plex On line, 2014, 2).
+If a quality related problem is identified or suspected, then it can be dealt with accordingly.

 An example can be derived from this scenario, a customer or distributor logs into FMSMS and establishes a problem report.
 He notes the unique batch number, identification number or barcolate scan which identifies the problem ingredient by its batch or lot.
 The problem ticket will instigate an alert inside the system.
 Quality automatically receives the ticket alongside the traceability tree for potential problems in the product, including the quality of all the ingredients.
 The FSMS then undertakes a root cause analysis, which recognizes the problem.
 All ingredients within the batch are also identified and quarantined inside the software.
 The software then automatically quarantine the inventory that is not yet consumed as well as all the finished goods that are still stock.
 Any shipped product that need to be recalled is also identified.
-Notifications are then sent to all customers and distributors (Plex On line, 2014, 2).Business Continuity Plan (BCP)
+Notifications are then sent to all customers and distributors.

 Business continuity planning (BCP) is an essential element for many organizations.
 The continuity plan can also be used by food processors in ensuring food safety.
 BCD is a process where organization leaders may employ a plan for and protecting against potential disasters and risks during processing, packaging, storage or distributions.
 BCP will assist companies to design effective measures on how to control the potential hazards and risk in food production.
-With a carefully thought out BCP, an organization may be able to continue business operations even in the occurrence of a particular disaster (Elliot et al 1999, 48).
+With a carefully thought out BCP, an organization may be able to continue business operations even in the occurrence of a particular disaster.

-The first step in BCP is to determine the natural and manmade disasters as well as the type of potential threats that affect the business operations.
+The first step in BCP is to determine the natural and man-made disasters, as well as the type of potential threats that affect the business operations.
 After determination of the potential threats and risks to food safety, the BCP can be used to plan on how to manage them.
 Among the advantages of BCP is to reduce the risks of and damages to food safety.
-Organizations such as the Food and Drug administration, Occupational safety and Health Administration (OSHA) among others may develop the business continuity plan so as to ensure that the firms goes back on track once there have been some damage caused by accidents, human error, or natural disaster (British Standards Institution, 2006, 2).
+Organizations such as the Food and Drug administration, Occupational safety and Health Administration (OSHA) among others may develop the business continuity plan so as to ensure that the firms goes back on track once there have been some damage caused by accidents, human error, or natural disaster.